ostasis/IB_VA/README.md

-# Value Averaging with Interactive Brokers API
+# Value averaging investing strategy with Interactive Brokers API

 ## Description

-This "Sample" python script is designed to invest at set interval (note this is done manually by running the script with IBKR TWS open) using [value averaging](https://www.investopedia.com/terms/v/value_averaging.asp)
+This "Sample" python script is designed to invest at set interval (note this is done manually by running the script with IBKR TWS open) using [value averaging](https://www.investopedia.com/terms/v/value_averaging.asp) investing strategy.

 ## Limitations

-- Using ASX stocks (which you can edit)
+- Using ASX stocks i.e. Australian (which you can edit)
 - No code included to easily switch between Trading Account and Paper Trading
 - No GUI
 - Both TWS and the IB Gateway require daily restarts to refresh data and therefor will require you to login (if you're only investing monthly this isn't an issue)